maubanel/UE5-Hello-World/remove-player/README.md

 ##### `Step 15.`\|`UE5HW`| :large_blue_diamond: :small_orange_diamond:

 Compile the blueprint then go to the game and press run.
 The camera should now rotate around the billboard showing off your work.
 It is a bit fast though.
+I would also like it to turn in the other direction so that it spells Hello World from left to right.

 https://user-images.githubusercontent.com/5504953/174898029-2cde2d92-1c5c-4b4c-ad09-25f52b088055.mp4